-All lost and found items should be immediately reported or turned into the Student Success located in the Academic Resource Center in the Moffat Student Center in the Main Campus.
+All lost and found items in the Scranton Campus should be immediately reported or turned into the Student Success Department located in the Academic Resource Center in the Moffat Student Center in the Main Campus.

 All lost and found items in the Hazleton Campus should be turned into the front office.
+If a lost item is not claimed within 6 months, Johnson College reserves the right to discard the item